-Ramadan is the holy ninth month of the Islamic calendar when Muslims observe fast from sunrise to sunset.
-Food is consumed only before sunrise and during the fast-breaking meal known as Iftar, usually with a big meal with friends and family or at Iftar tents.
+Ramadan is the holy ninth month of the Islamic calendar when Muslims observe fast from the start of dawn (i.e. just before the start of Fajr) until sunset (i.e. the entrance of maghrib time).
+Suhur as the morning meal is eaten before fajr prayer matched by Iftar as the evening meal, during Ramadan, substituting the traditional three meals.
 While fasting, Muslims abstain from food, drink, smoking and sexual relations.
 Regarded as the Five Pillars of Islam, fasting during Ramadan also means increased praying and recitation of Quran.
 Since, it is an intensely spiritual and sacred period; Non-Muslims are expected to respect the sentiments of fasting Muslims and maintain the sanctity of Ramadan.
 Continue reading Ramadan Etiquette

 Dubai and any of the other emirates welcome tourists from over the world and treats everyone equally.
 If you are on a trip to Dubai and are willing to know more about the city, its history and culture, try to gel with the locals.
 If you are really interested in being a part of them and do not wish to stick out like a sore thumb, understand and respect the culture of Dubai.
 Practice the famous saying ‘Be a Roman when in Rome’ and you will fit in fine!

 It is said that dressing style is a pivotal aspect of any culture.
 Following them will help you respect the country’s culture and keep unnecessary attention and hard stares at bay!

 As westerners are known to be less conservative when it comes to dressing up, it would better to tone down your clothing style if you are an American or a westerner as Arabs and most Asians in Dubai and UAE generally dress more conservatively than Westerners.